Flu season is upon us and some experts say symptoms this year could be severe based on the strain (H3N2) observed in the Southern Hemisphere.

 Grocery stores, pharmacies, doctor’s offices, and hospitals are all offering flu shots.
 Experts say it doesn’t matter where you get it, as long as you get it.

-Flu season is here.
+Flu season is about to start.
 Preventing its spread requires good hygiene and high vaccination rates.
 If you are experiencing any symptoms, avoid contact with other people.
 If symptoms are starting to get severe, contact your doctor.
 Working together will be critical in halting flu season.

 Dr. Jonathan Steinman is a physician in radiology and writer with the ABC News Medical Unit.